choonkending/useful-javascript-patterns/design-patterns/decorator.md

 Back to reality now though.

+### Challenge: Logging

 You are doing _**production**_ things in a _**production** **world**, so you need to put your _**production**_ hat on to brace for some _**production**_ _**errors**.
 Did I mention you are running on production?

-You now managed to get this awesome library working, but you need to log errors for monitoring so you can sleep at night.
+You now managed to get this awesome library working, but you need to _**log errors**_ for monitoring so you can sleep at night.

 _**But where do I log it?**_